+Attendance:

-Attendance: Attendance rates of all students nationally have struggled to recover inline with the national picture back to pre-pandemic levels.
-We use Fischer Family Trust (FFT) which gathers data from 2600 secondary school as an early indicator of our performance and areas for development.
-Using the FFT reports, we are able to see that in 2022/2023 disadvantaged students' attendance at our academy was 2.9% above the FFT average, SEND support students' attendance was 1.3% above FFT average, and SEND EHCP students' attendance was 3.1% above the FFT average.
+In a continuing trend, attendance remains stubbornly low following the COVID pandemic.
+We use Fischer Family Trust (FFT) which gathers data from over 2600 secondary school as an early indicator of our performance and areas for development.
+Additionally, as a trust with over 40 schools, we have access to an online data platform to give us live attendance tracking data to act as a good indicator of how we are preforming against similar schools.
+Using the FFT reports, we are able to see that in 2023/2024 disadvantaged students' attendance at our academy was 1.3% above the FFT average and SEND support students' attendance was1.7% above FFT average.
+Using our Trust wide data tracker, we can see that for disadvantaged students, we had the 4th highest attendance within our trust for disadvantaged students.

-As a result of the attendance strategies listed in this document and implemented by the attendance team last year, there continues to be positive impact on disadvantaged students' attendance this year.
-In the first term of the current academic year, 2023,
+As a result of the attendance strategies listed in this document and implemented by the attendance team last year, there continues to be positive impact on disadvantaged students' attendance to school.
+In the first term of the current academic year, 2024,